LinwoodDev/Swamp/docs/src/content/docs/docs/v1/intro.md

 title: Introduction
 ---

-> Welcome to Swamp, the universal secure web-socket application messaging protocol
+> Welcome to Swamp, the universal simple web-socket application messaging protocol

 ## What is Swamp?